cmusatyalab/gabriel/python-client/README.md

 `ResultWrapper` contains more than one result, or a result that is not an image.
 However, you can still use the producer from `OpencvAdapter` and write your own custom consumer.
-The `OpencvAdapter` adapter requires OpenCV to be isntalled and accessible to Python.
+The `OpencvAdapter` adapter requires OpenCV to be installed and accessible to Python.
 The
 [opencv-python package](https://pypi.org/project/opencv-python) is a convenient way to install OpenCV for Python.
 If you do not use `OpencvAdapter`, you do not have to have OpenCV installed.